-A humble attitude.
-Humility may appear soft but, in actuality, it's anything but.
+- 1. A humble attitude.
+While humility may appear soft, it's anything but.
 It forms the bedrock of a genuine walk with Christ.
-Without it, we lack the submissive spirit that is absolutely necessary to take Christ's easy yoke upon us (Matthew 11:28-30).
+Without it, we lack the submissive spirit that is necessary to take Christ's easy yoke upon us (Matthew 11:28-30).
 St. Paul reminds us of Christ's humility when He "emptied Himself...and being found in human form He humbled Himself by becoming obedient to the point of death" (Philippians 2:7-8).
 C. S. Lewis, in Mere Christianity, lectured that the great sin is pride, a form of spiritual cancer (1952).
 In the classroom, we display humility as our lives mimic that of Christ's.
-We should be increasingly "conformed to His image" (Roman 8:29) and always mindful that "it's not about you."

-- Seek first to understand; then be understood.
-While absolutely necessary, humility alone is insufficient (a phrase you will hear throughout your academic career).
-Listening well is an act of love.
+We should be increasingly "conformed to His image" (Roman 8:29) and always mindful that "it's not about you." - 2.
+Seek first to understand; then be understood.
+While necessary, humility alone is insufficient; listening well is an act of love.
 Jesus's brother, James, strongly urged the early church to "be quick to hear, slow to speak, slow to anger" (James 1:19).
 We develop this spiritual discipline through intentional practice.
 The WC classroom is an arena where we can fully develop and eventually display the continual practice of listening, as salt and light in a contempt-filled world where God has planted us. - 3.
 Biblical and analytical thinking.
 Both are symbiotic.
 Analytical thinking alone would leave us vulnerable to drift and excess in essence, rudderless.
 With a foundational commitment to God's Word, undergirded by our WC Statement of Faith, we have the freedom to explore our world philosophically, scientifically, socially, economically, culturally, and more, having the assurance that nothing will "separate us from the love of God in Christ Jesus our Lord" (Romans 8:39).